-In figure 7, the memory usage is depicted.
-The index compression scheme of the DT-Grid makes it more memory efficient than the other approaches.
-The index arrays of the method of Peng, scale with the size of the interface [PMO+99].
-However the full grid and a mask array are stored at all times thus forming a lower bound (shown as the black horizontal line in figure 7).
-The memory usage of the Octree, scales with the size of the interface, but the storage format is not as effective as that of the DT-Grid.
-As a reference we have also plotted the memory usage (computed analytically) of a non-hierarchical storage format that stores the indices of all grid points (magenta) and the very compact linear Octree [Sam90] storage format (yellow).
+As a reference we have also plotted the memory usage (computed analytically) of a non-hierarchical storage format that stores the indices of all grid points (magenta) and the very compact linear octree [30] storage format (yellow).
 Both of these are also less efficient than the DT-Grid.
 Note that due to the relatively small size of the simulation grid in this particular example, the memory savings of the DT-Grid may appear to be moderate.
 However, we emphasize that the memory consumption of the DT-Grid is in fact close to optimal as will be described below.
-In section 4.2 we demonstrate a simulation on a high resolution grid, where the memory consumptions of the DT-Grid and the method of Peng are 67.2MB and 5.2GB respectively.
+In Sec.
+4.2 we demonstrate a simulation on a high resolution grid, where the memory consumptions of the DT-Grid and the method of Peng are 67.2 MB and 5.2 GB, respectively.